prithvijitguha/flowrunner/docs/source/creating_your_development_environment.rst

 Following are commands depending on what part of FlowRunner you are working on

-Create an editable install of FlowRunner
+The `-e` or `--editable` creates an editable installation of `flowrunner` so you can make changes and test your code with a faster feedback loop

 .. code-block:: powershell